Induced cell cycle arrest: G1 phase arrest

 G1 phase is the first of the four phases of the cell cycle, and is part of interphase.
 While in G1 the cell synthesizes messenger RNA (mRNA) and proteins in preparation for subsequent steps of interphase leading to mitosis.
 In human somatic cells, the cell cycle lasts about 18 hours, and the G1 phase makes up about 1/3 of that time.
 On the other hand, in frog, sea urchin, and fruit fly embryos, the G1 phase is extremely brief and instead is a slight gap between cytokinesis and S phase.

 Alpha Factor

-α-factor is a pheromone secreted by Saccharomyces cervisiae that arrests the yeast cells in G1 phase.
+α-factor is a pheromone secreted by Saccharomyces cerevisiae that arrests the yeast cells in G1 phase.
 It does so by inhibiting the enzyme adenylate cyclase.
 The enzyme catalyzes the conversion of adenosine triphosphate (ATP) to 3',5'-cyclic AMP (cAMP) and pyrophosphate.

 Contact inhibition

 Contact inhibition is a method of arresting cells when neighboring cells come into contact with each other.
 It results in a single layer of arrested cells of arrested cells, and is a process that is notably missing in cancer cells.
 The suspected mechanism is dependent on p27Kip1, a cyclin-dependent kinase inhibitor. p27Kip1 protein levels are elevated in arresting cells.
 This natural process can be mimicked in a lab through the overexpression of p27Kip1, which results in induced cell cycle arrest in G1 phase.